broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 ## UG_WGS tasks and tools

 The [UG_WGS workflow](https://github.com/Ultimagen/warp-private/blob/jukebox-refactor/pipelines/broad/dna_seq/germline/single_sample/ugwgs/UltimaGenomicsWholeGenomeGermline.wdl) imports additional WDL scripts that contain the different workflow tasks.
-When applicable, links are provided to the summary section below.
+When applicable, links are provided in the summary section below.
 To see specific tool parameters, select the task WDL link in the table; then find the task and view the `command {}` section of the task in the WDL script.
 To view or use the exact tool software, see the task's Docker image which is specified in the task WDL `input {}` section as `String docker =`.

 Overall, the UG_WGS workflow:
 1. Aligns with BWA mem and marks duplicates.